In order to guarantee a perfectly smooth operation of your fleet of forklift trucks, we offer a complete solution. Download here our brochures.

 TR34 (commercial recommendation)

 In February 2003 the British Concrete Society aided by the ACIFC revised its Technical Report 34 (TR34) to include a measurement system (described in Appendix C) that is similar to the F-min number specification.
 Then again in 2013 the fourth edition of the TR34 included this method of measurement in the body of the document.
+This can also be construed as a copy and paste of EN15620.
+Survey methods for both Defined Movement (DM) and Free movement (FM) are outlined in this document.
 Download

 Whether you're looking for answers, would like to solve a problem with your floor, you'll find many ways to contact us.
 We'll help you resolve your issues quickly, easily and in a superflat way.